jpedroschmitz/typescript-nextjs-starter/README.md

 - ⚡️ Next.js 15 (App Router)
 - ⚛️ React 19
 - ⛑ TypeScript
-- 📏 ESLint 9 — To find and fix problems in your code
+- 📏 Biome — To find and fix problems in your code
-- 💖 Prettier — Code Formatter for consistent style
 - 🐶 Husky — For running scripts before committing
 - 🚓 Commitlint — To make sure your commit messages follow the convention
 - 🖌 Renovate — To keep your dependencies up to date
-- 🚫 lint-staged — Run ESLint and Prettier against staged Git files
 - 👷 PR Workflow — Run Type Check & Linters on Pull Requests
-- ⚙️ EditorConfig - Consistent coding styles across editors and IDEs
 - 🗂 Path Mapping — Import components or images using the `@` prefix
 - 🔐 CSP — Content Security Policy for enhanced security (default minimal policy)
 - 🧳 T3 Env — Type-safe environment variables